RuiQianSun/team7/README.md

 F1 attempts, accuracy, precision, recall, and f1 for stroke 1 and 0 results
 -> subsetting the data

-Rationale for the usefulness of high recall, the holistic cost of treatment (false positives) is significantly less than the holistic cost of (false negatives).
-The overall cost of treatments is feasible.

 compare the metrics of each model F1 vs Recall, in a table, create an excel Metrics (f1 vs recall side be side)
 - accuracy, precision, recall, F1